 Read articles that provide further details on the Task Force’s methodology.

-Specific Populations Articles and Resources
+Health Equity and Specific Populations Articles

 Note: All publications are reflections of the Task Force’s methods at the time of publication.
 For current Task Force methods, please refer to the Task Force’s Procedure Manual.